cea-trust-platform/trust-documentation/doc/source/quick_start.md

 To run a TRUST simulation, all you have to do is write a correctly formatted data file.
 This is one of the advantages offered by the platform, allowing the user to change, modify, and test calculations without needing to write C++ code or recompile/link with the TRUST library.
 However, there is a specific syntax that must be respected to ensure that the TRUST interpreter can read the data file correctly and perform the necessary calculations.

+We recommend users to use the SI units for all quantities (velocity, viscosity, etc...)

 ```{warning}
 TRUST is sensitive to empty spaces.
 To avoid issues, use an empty space before and after each keyword.
 For example, **Read_MED{domain dom file Mesh.med}** wont work !
 You should write **Read_MED { domain dom file Mesh.med }** (note the spaces before and after the  braces { ... }.
 ```